artainmo/DevOps/cloud/README.md

 When an application runs, it logs in a file what it is doing.
 Those log files can be collected and used when wanting to troubleshoot an application.<br>
 Amazon CloudWatch Logs collects those log files from various AWS services/applications.
 CloudWatch log agents can be used on EC2 instances or on-premise servers for them to create collectable log files.

+Amazon EventBridge (formerly known as CloudWatch Events) allows reactions to events happening in AWS account.
+Using Cron Jobs you can react to events every x amount of time.
+Else we can create rules to react to a service doing something.
+Events happening from within AWS services are called 'Default Event Bus'.
+It is also possible to get events from AWS partners which we call 'Partner Event Bus'.
+Lastly, own custom applications can also send events which we call 'Custom Event Bus'.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>